dmerejkowsky/blog/content/en/post/0107-classes-suck.md

 # (Temporary) conclusion

 Looking at the code, it looks like our object has nothing to do with the real world.
-The closest connection with the real word is the `._name` attribute which is probably just a bunch of zeros and ones inside the memory chip of the robot.
+The closest connection with the real world is the `._name` attribute which is probably just a bunch of zeros and ones inside the memory chip of the robot.

 Let's face it, using classes to represent the real world is a myth, probably spread by overzealous Java developers, or clueless researchers locked inside their ivory towers.

 Or is it?
-Stay tune for part two to find out!
+Stay tuned for part two to find out!